klbowman/Microbiome-Dashboard/README.md

 ### Installing

 * Clone this repository to your desktop.
-* Navitage to the home directory and open index.html in your browser.
+* Navigate to the home directory and open index.html in your browser.

 ### Data Sources